 The frigid forest in the dark was a magical place!
 I found myself double and triple checking shadows and other mirages in this snow covered landscape.
 The half moon was lovely, but after it set, I was treated to the most amazing night sky, free from all light pollution!
 These miles of the course have so many hills to push the bike up, then there's the sketchy dark ride down the other side.

 At some point, my hydration hose froze up.
-If you forget or fail to blow the hose clear after a drink, the water can freeze up.
+If you forget, or fail, to blow the hose clear after a drink, the water can freeze up.
 I spent a few miles with sessions of sucking and blowing hard into the hose; and between sessions, I'd pack the hose deeper in my layers to get additional body heat to help melt the frozen block.
-My back up plan was to pour water from the CamelBak into my one insulated water bottle I had on the bike, but that would take a lot of time and be messy.
+My backup plan was to pour water from the CamelBak into my one insulated water bottle I had on the bike, but that would take a lot of time and be messy.
 Thankfully, after a few sessions, I was able to get the water flowing again!

 |